wassimchakib/Car-Rental-Back-End/README.md

 # 📖 Car Rental <a name="about-project"></a>

-This is a backend of Car Rental App that allows users to reserve a car, add a new car or delete an existing one.
+**Car Rental** contains the backend code for a Car Rental App, which allows users to reserve a car, add new cars, and delete existing ones.
+The backend is built using Ruby On Rails and communicates with the frontend of the app to provide a seamless user experience.
+The backend includes functionality for user authentication and authorization, allowing only authorized users to perform actions such as adding or deleting cars.
+It also includes a Postgresql database to store information about the cars available for rental, as well as information about user reservations.

 ## 🛠 Built With <a name="built-with"></a>